-York Minster sits amidst some of the very best sightseeing attractions in England and is a place you'll want to spend more than a day at if possible.
-One of the best ways to experience this remarkable city is to walk along its circuit of medieval city walls, nearly 3 mi long and offering marvelous views.
+York Minster sits amid some of the very best sightseeing attractions in England and is a place where you'll want to spend more than a day, if possible.
+One of the best ways to experience this remarkable city is to walk along its circuit of medieval city walls, nearly three miles long and offering marvelous views.
 Also, spend time walking along the River Ouse or, better still, take a river cruise.

 Other York tourist attractions within an easy walk are York Castle and its excellent museum; the National Railway Museum, with its impressive collection of steam engines; and the city's numerous historic guildhalls.
 Then, of course, there are the many ancient winding streets, in particular the famous Shambles, a narrow, 14th-century thoroughfare with lovely overhanging timber-framed buildings.